niicooalv/liceo-DrivingFrenzy/README.md

     - Implement the ``adaptSpeed`` method similar to the one in the Karts.
 However, the vehicle has a new attribute `driverStyle` which can be standard, aggressive or conservative.
         - An aggressive driver will try to play with the odds to go faster than the theoretical max speed.
 For instance, if the variation level is positive, it will be aggressive, if it is 0 it will still be aggressive to compensate for the its own randomization speed (see point 1).
         - A conservative driver will always try to prevent getting out of the track.
         - A standard driver will have an average behavior.
+    - Test it in a race.
 > The code will be reviewed.
 Questions about the code will be asked randomly to the students.
 - Modify the full code so the vehicles compete simultaneously, and add commentator mentions about when a car overtakes another one, etc. Make it real!